johnrm174/model-railway-signalling/README.md

       sensor_id:int - The ID to be used for the sensor gpio_channel:int - The GPIO port number  to use for the sensor (not the physical pin number):
   Optional Parameters:
-      sensor_timeout - The time period during which further triggers are ignored (default = 3 seconds) sensor_callback - The function to call when the sensor triggers (default is no callback) Note that the callback function returns (item_id, callback type)
+      sensor_timeout:float - The time period during which further triggers are ignored (default = 3 seconds) trigger_period:float - The duration that the sensor needs to remain active before raising a trigger (default = 0.001 seconds) sensor_callback - The function to call when the sensor triggers (default is no callback) Note that the callback function returns (item_id, callback type)